microsoft/live-share/docs/quickstart/share.md

     </td>
 </tr>
 </table>

-In VS Code, a browser will appear for you use to sign in.
-If you are using VS Code on Linux, you'll be prompted to enter a user code once that will be displayed in the browser once you've signed in.
-Otherwise you can simply close the browser.

 If you are using Visual Studio and have already signed into the tool, Visual Studio Live Share will automatically use your [personalization account](https://docs.microsoft.com/en-us/visualstudio/ide/signing-in-to-visual-studio) so you can skip this step!
 If prefer to use a different sign-in than your VS personalization account, go to **Tools &gt; Options &gt; Live Share &gt; User account** to switch credentials.